zfi2/SoundCloud-Discord-RPC/README.md

 ![Screenshot_1](https://i.imgur.com/s4Fui14.png)

 # Instructions and my yapping
-SoundCloud doesn't allow requesting new API keys for developers, and it has been this way for **years** for some unknown reasons.
-[See this](https://soundcloud.com/you/apps/new)\
+SoundCloud doesn't allow requesting new API keys for developers, and it has been this way for **years** for some unknown reasons, [see this.](https://soundcloud.com/you/apps/new)\
 So what did I decide to do?
 I spent WAYYY too much time to make this work and made it unnecessarily advanced.

 Don't wanna manually configure it?
 Sure, just run the **built-in proxy capture server**, that will automatically get the details for you.\